Skip to main content

 • Carry less.
 With a smart lock, there's no need to bring a physical key whenever you leave home.
 Depending on the brand and model, you either use a PIN and keypad to unlock your door or an app on your phone.

 • Control access.
 Instead of handing out spare keys to guests, you can create and share unique codes, then revoke that access anytime.
 If a trusted dog walker or contractor comes by while you're not home, create a time-restricted code to let them in.
+Unlike a regular lock, many smart locks provide remote access through a phone app, which allows you to lock your door when you're not there if you forgot to lock it.

 • Keep tabs.
 Get notifications anytime someone opens or closes your door.
 This can be especially helpful to parents who want to know when their kids get home from school—and if they sneak out at night.